Restoring a database from Heroku for local developmentSeptember 5, 2018

 This gets you a

 .dump file.
-Not it’s time to create a database clone out of that dump file.
+Now it’s time to create a database clone out of it.

 Here’s the gist.
 We first create a new database: